LukasKompatscher/progress_bar_chart/README.md

 # progress_bar_chart

 A package to display multipe values on a vertical chart using progess indicators and animation.
+Each value can has a color

 ## Features